BenoitAdam94/nullDC4Wii/README.md

 If you experience Freeze in some heavy games like Shenmue, put FAST or BALANCED.
 BALANCED may be the default setting in future versions

+If you experience weird AI controled NPC put ACCURATE

 ---

 ### 🖼️ Graphics Preset